snakedye/kile/README.md

 rivertiler comes with theses layouts hardcoded:

+- ver
+- hor
 - tab
-- left
-- center
-- dwindle
-- vertical
-- horizontal
+- cen
-- dwindle_mod
+- dwd

 If you pass only one of this layouts to rivertiler, it will generate it.
 If you pass more, the first argument is used to initialise the main frame were the following are generated.